BoltzmannEntropy/interviews.ai/README.md

 It is my belief that you the postgraduate students and job-seekers for whom the book is primarily meant will benefit from reading it; however, it is my hope that even the most experienced researchers will find it fascinating as well.

+## **I would like to solicit corrections, criticisms, and suggestions from students and other readers.
+Although I have tried to eliminate errors over the multi year process of writing and revising this text, a few undoubtedly remain.
+In particular, some typographical infelicities will no doubt find their way into the final version.** **I hope you will forgive them.**

 **Amir:**

 * https://www.linkedin.com/in/amirivry/